All-in-one EVENT ORGANISATION PLATFORM

 Ready for some more reasons?
 In terms of the big-hitting cities, Brussels is a cheap place to work and play.
 As well as being competitively priced, you should take their expertise in beer and chocolate well into account!

 And don’t be deceived by its size.
 It may not be as big as Paris or London, but it packs a punch.
 Home to the European Union, the city needs to be on its toes to accommodate the continent’s parliament.

 Plus, architecture geeks are spoilt.
 Brussels is the capital of Art Nouveau and hosts beautiful examples of classical French architecture, subtle gothic flavours, and seriously daring modern buildings.

 Meeting rooms start at as little as €30 an hour.
 You can check the hundreds of venues we have here.
-Have the most relaxed and pleasant meeting of your life in this meeting room in a garden with a pool.
+Have the most relaxed and pleasant meeting of your life in this meeting room in a garden.